olekuhlmann/CCT-Harmonics-Optimizer/README.md

 Custom harmonic components in the CCT model have a specific number of poles (X) and are associated primarily with the harmonic BX.
 When simulating the magnet and computing harmonics, we are interested in a few properties for each harmonic:

 - **Bn Curve**: The Bn curve represents the magnitude of the harmonic along the length of the magnet, measured in Tesla (T).
-- **bn Value**: The bn value is the integral of the Bn curve over the length of the magnet.
+- **bn Value**: The bn value is the (normalized) integral of the Bn curve over the length of the magnet.
 It indicates the overall magnitude of the harmonic component.
-The largest bn value is 10,000 and all others are relative to that one.
+The bn values are normalized, setting the largest one to 10,000 and all others relative to it.

 In addition to the B components, we also consider the A components when analyzing the magnetic field:

 - **An Curve**: The An curve represents the phase angle of the harmonic along the length of the magnet (i.e., the change in the harmonic's direction).
 The An curve provides insight into how the harmonic component rotates or shifts as it propagates along the magnet's length.
-- **an Value**: The an value is the integral of the An curve over the length of the magnet.
+- **an Value**: The an value is the (normalized) integral of the An curve over the length of the magnet.
 It quantifies the overall phase shift or rotation of the harmonic component.
+The an values are normalized in the same way as the bn ones.

-Together, the Bn and An curves, along with their respective bn and an values, provide a comprehensive understanding of the magnetic field characteristics within CCT magnets.
+Together, the Bn and An curves, along with their respective bn and an values, provide a comprehensive understanding of the magnetic field characteristics.